What Is Web Scraping: The Ultimate Beginner’s Guide

 There’s no shortage of web scraping tools in the market.
 If you want, you can even scrape with Microsoft Excel.
 Should you, though?
 Probably not.
 Web scraping tools can be divided into three categories: 1) custom-built, 2) ready-made, and 3) web scraping APIs.

 One way to go about scraping is to build a scraper yourself.
-There are relevant libraries and frameworks in various programming languages, but web scraping with Python and node.js are the most popular approaches.
+There are relevant libraries and frameworks in various programming languages, but web scraping with Python and Node.js are the most popular approaches.
 Here’s why:

-• Python is very easy to read, and you don’t need to compile code.
+- Python is very easy to read, and you don’t need to compile code.
 It has many great performing web scraping libraries and other tools catered to any web scraping project you can think of.
 Python is used by both beginners and advanced users and has a strong community support.

-• Node.js is written in JavaScript.
+- Node.js is written in JavaScript.
 It’s asynchronous by default, so it can handle concurrent requests.
 That means it works best in situations when you need to scrape multiple pages.
 Node.js is simple to deploy and has great-performing tools for dynamic scraping.

-For those without programming skills or time, you can go with ready-made web scraping toolsNo-code web scrapers have everything configured for you and are wrapped in a nice user interface.
-They let you scrape without any programming knowledge.
-However, their visual controls and focus on beginners may make them less suitable for serious projects.
+For those without programming skills or time, you can go with ready-made web scraping tools.
+No-code web scrapers have everything configured for you and are wrapped in a nice user interface.
+They let you scrape without any or minimal programming knowledge.
+You can also try to use pre-collected datasets – a collections of records that are organized (often arranged in a table) and prepared for further analysis.

 The middle ground between the first two categories is web scraping APIs.
 They have a steeper learning curve than visual scrapers but are more extensible.
 In essence, these APIs handle proxies and the web scraping logic, so that you can extract data by making a simple API call to the provider’s infrastructure.